Death of an Eye, the first Eye of Isis novel, publishes in paperback on September 5.

 I then read other biographies of Cleopatra, of which there are many because I am not the only writer in her thrall.
 Turns out she was also a gifted chemist and there is a good chance she died not from the bite of an asp but from ingesting a poison of her own making.
 Schiff also says Octavian looted Alexandria following Cleopatra’s death to help buy himself a throne, giving him even more reason to demonize her.
 Enemies deserve to be looted, not to mention paraded in shame in Octavian’s triumph back in Rome, although Cleopatra outwitted him in that at the end (see poison above).

 *Relax.
 I’m working on Kate22 as we speak.
-It’s called No Fixed Line and it should publish next year.
+It’s called No Fixed Line and it will publish on November 9th.